Allocating Indivisible Goods to Strategic Agents: Pure Nash Equilibria and Fairness: Introduction

-\begin{itemize}[itemsep=2pt,topsep=6pt] \item Round-Robin has pure Nash equilibria for every instance and these equilibria induce allocations that are always \efo with respect to the underlying true values (Theorems \ref{thm:main_theorem_for_n} and \ref{thm:general_bluff}).
+\begin{itemize}[labelindent=15pt,leftmargin=*,itemsep=3pt,topsep=5pt] \item Round-Robin has pure Nash equilibria for every instance and these equilibria induce allocations that are always \efo with respect to the underlying true values (Theorems \ref{thm:main_theorem_for_n} and \ref{thm:general_bluff}).
 That is, Round-Robin retains its fairness properties at its equilibria, even when the input is given by strategic agents!
 To show this, we combine well-known properties of Round-Robin with a novel recursive construction of ``nicely structured'' bid profiles.
-We consider this as the main technical result of our paper. \item Mod-Cut\&Choose has pure Nash equilibria for every instance with two agents and these equilibria induce allocations that are always \efx and \mms with respect to the underlying true values (Theorem \ref{thm:mms+efx_PNE}).
-Notice that for the case of two agents \mms allocations are always \efx allocations, i.e., \mms fairness is stronger.
-It should be also noted that in the non-strategic setting the allocations returned by Mod-Cut\&Choose are not necessarily \mms! (see discussion before Proposition \ref{prop:best-response-hard}). \item We generalize a weaker version of the latter.
+We consider this as the main technical result of our paper. \item Mod-Cut\&Choose has pure Nash equilibria for every instance with two agents and these equilibria induce allocations that are always \efx {\em and} \mms with respect to the underlying true values (Theorem \ref{thm:mms+efx_PNE}).
+Note that for the case of two agents \mms allocations are always \efx allocations, i.e., \mms fairness is stronger.
+It should be also noted that in the non-strategic setting, for any $\varepsilon>0$, there are instances where the output of Mod-Cut\&Choose is not a $(5/6 + \varepsilon)$-\mms allocation! \item We generalize a weaker version of Theorem \ref{thm:mms+efx_PNE}.
 All mechanisms that have pure Nash equilibria for every instance with two agents and these equilibria induce allocations that are always \efx provide stronger \mms guarantees in these allocations than generic \efx allocations do (Theorems \ref{thm:4EFX=MMS} and \ref{thm:NEFX_APMMS}).
-This provides a very interesting separation between the strategic and non-strategic settings. \end{itemize}
+This shows a very interesting separation between the strategic and non-strategic settings. \end{itemize}